NaturalIntelligence/imglab/CONTRIBUTING.md

   * please check the performance and size of package
   * please check alternate available options

+### Pointes to remember
+* While implementing a functionality, negative cases should also be considered.
+* Previous functionality should not be broken.

 Note that publishing changes or accepting any PR may take time.
 So please keep patience.

 **First Time Contributers**?
 Check this [helpguide](https://github.com/NaturalIntelligence/imglab/blob/master/.github/First_Time_Contributors.md)